-- 4. Prime the wood subfloor with ARDEX P82 ULTRA PRIME in accordance with printed technical data.
-Prime CFC subfloors with either ARDEX P82 ULTRA PRIME, or alternatively when using ARDEX K65 or ARDITEX NA, the priming can be done with ARDEX P51 diluted 1:1 or ARDEX MULTIPRIME. - 5.
-Install heating cable/mat system and adhesive fix the cable/matting at the edge of the cable/matting roll at specified centres using hot melt glue, or liquid nails ensuring that the adhesive used for fixing the cables is used sparingly, avoid soiling of the primed concrete surface. - 6.
-Install ARDITEX NA as per the printed technical data sheet. - 7.
-Minimum thickness of ARDEX K65 and ARDITEX NA above the heating coil/mat is 3mm 6mm depending on system. - 8.
-Finish the ARDEX K65 or ARDITEX NA with a spiked roller immediately after application to achieve a smooth flat finish. - 9.
-Allow the ARDEX K65 or ARDITEX NA to dry completely prior to installing flooring. - 10.
-Allow to cure 48 hours minimum at 20°C before installing coverings, unless constrained by the floor covering/flooring adhesive manufacturers' recommendations or relevant standards, whichever is the greater.
+- 4. Prime the wood subfloor with ARDEX P82 ULTRA PRIME or ARDEX P9 in accordance with printed technical data.
+Prime CFC subfloors with either ARDEX P82 ULTRA PRIME, or alternatively, when using ARDEX K65 or K60 ARDITEX, the priming can be done with ARDEX P51 diluted 1:1 or ARDEX MULTIPRIME. - 5.
+Install the heating cable/mat system and adhesive fix the cable/matting at the edge of the cable/matting roll at specified centres using hot melt glue or liquid nails, ensuring that the adhesive used for fixing the cables is used sparingly, avoid soiling of the primed concrete surface. - 6.
+Install K60 ARDITEX as per the technical data sheet. - 7.
+Depending on the system, the minimum thickness of ARDEX K65 and K60 ARDITEX above the heating coil/mat is 3mm-6mm. - 8.
+Finish the ARDEX K65 or K60 ARDITEX with a spiked roller immediately after application to achieve a smooth, flat finish. - 9.
+Allow the ARDEX K65 or K60 ARDITEX to dry completely before installing flooring. - 10.
+Allow to cure for 48 hours at 20°C minimum before installing coverings, unless constrained by the floor covering/flooring adhesive manufacturers' recommendations or relevant standards, whichever is the greater.

-HYDRONIC TYPE HEATED WATER PIPES IN AN A38-A48 SCREED
+HYDRONIC TYPE HEATED WATER PIPES IN AN A38-A48 SCREED OVER CONCRETE

-Water filled heating pipes should not be placed into the liquid smoothing cement materials, as there can be issues with cracking and adhesion.
-However, this can be done where the pipes are held in a plastic framework on the subfloor, using K80 with 10mm cover over the frame.
+Water-filled heating pipes should not be placed into the liquid-smoothing cement materials, as this can cause issues with cracking and adhesion.

+However, this can be done where the pipes are held in a plastic framework on the subfloor, using K80 with a 10mm cover over the frame.